Educating Girls in Afghanistan

 Emergency Food Relief

 According to the World Food Programme,1 in 3 Afghans do not know where their next meal is coming from and 15.8 million are currently facing crisis levels of food insecurity.
 Many of our students and their families need assistance with basic nutrition.
+The HBA Foundation has donated money to buy food for the neediest families.

 School Expenses